CAMEO: Collection of Multilingual Emotional Speech Corpora: Corpus Design

 \subsection{Dataset Curation and Processing}

-The development of the \textbf{CAMEO} collection followed a structured, multi-stage process: \begin{enumerate} \item \textbf{Data Acquisition:} \begin{itemize} \item All datasets were manually downloaded from original sources to ensure data integrity and compliance with licensing terms. \item The format of the audio samples and the structure of the metadata were manually inspected to verify consistency and usability. \item A unique identifier was assigned to each audio sample. \item Invalid and duplicate audio files were identified and removed. \end{itemize} \item \textbf{Data Standardization:} \begin{itemize} \item All audio files were converted to FLAC format at 16 bits and 16 kHz sampling rate. \item Available metadata was extracted from documentation and related publications and associated with the corresponding audio samples. \item Extracted metadata (e.g. emotion labels, speaker identifiers) were normalized and unified across the datasets. \item Where transcriptions were available as a list of sentences, e.g. in documentation or publications, the Whisper Large v2 \citep{whisper2022} model was used to align transcriptions with audio samples. \item All transcriptions were reviewed and validated to ensure the quality and accuracy of the alignment. \end{itemize} \item \textbf{Metadata Serialization:} \begin{itemize} \item The metadata was serialized in JSON Lines (JSONL) format using UTF-8 encoding to provide a standardized structure. \item All metadata entries were associated with the unique identifiers of the audio samples. \end{itemize} \item \textbf{Distribution and Documentation:} \begin{itemize} \item To maximize the availability, the curated collection has been uploaded to the Hugging Face platform. \item All original authors and datasets have been credited in the corresponding README file. \item A summary of the metadata fields included in the corpus, as published on the Hugging Face platform, is shown in Table~\ref{tab:metadata-fields}. \end{itemize} \end{enumerate}
+The development of the \textbf{CAMEO} collection followed a structured, multi-stage process: \begin{enumerate} \item \textbf{Data Acquisition:} All datasets were downloaded from their original sources, inspected for consistency, assigned unique IDs, and purged of duplicates. \item \textbf{Standardization:} Audio samples were converted to FLAC (16-bit, 16~kHz).
+Metadata and transcriptions were unified across datasets.
+Whisper~Large~v2~\cite{whisper2022} was used to align transcriptions when necessary. \item \textbf{Metadata Serialization:} Metadata was stored in JSON Lines (UTF-8) format and linked to sample IDs. \item \textbf{Distribution:} The curated collection was uploaded to Hugging Face with proper credit given to the dataset authors.
+The metadata fields are summarized in Table~\ref{tab:metadata-fields}. \end{enumerate}